Analysis of antibiotic resistance mechanisms developed by gram-negative bacteria

 Our team, specialized in the structural study of membrane proteins, focuses its research on the public health problem of antibiotic resistance responsible for the dramatic increase of multi-resistant bacteria all over the word.

 Among the different ways used by bacteria to resist to antibiotics, the active efflux through tripartite efflux pumps is one of the most important.
-Our main target is Pseudomonas aeruginosa (PA), a nosocomial opportunistic pathogen that contributes to the decline of respiratory function in cystic fibrosis (CF) patients.
-PA possesses mainly four efflux pumps proven to be involved in the efflux of antibiotics, with some specificities concerning the family of antibiotics taken in charge, and concerning the activation of their transcription leading to an overexpression of the pumps.
+Our main target is Pseudomonas aeruginosa (PA), a Gram-negative nosocomial opportunistic pathogen that contributes to the decline of respiratory function in cystic fibrosis (CF) patients.
+PA possesses mainly four efflux pumps proven to be involved in the efflux of antibiotics, MexAB-OpM also having a physiological role being involved in the capture of metals.
+These pumps present some specificities concerning the family of antibiotics taken in charge, and concerning the activation of their transcription leading to their overexpression.
 The different strategies to develop molecules blocking the function or the expression of these pumps are listed on the figure.
-We are conducting this research by complementary approaches linking structural biology (X-ray crystallography, SAXS, Cryo-EM) with in cellulo functional analysis.
+We are conducting this research by complementary approaches linking structural biology (X-ray crystallography, SAXS, Cryo-EM (Glavier, Nat Comm 2020; Ma, Int J. Mol.
+Sci, 2021; Boyer, Antibiotics, 2022)) with in cellulo functional analysis (Juarez, AAC, 2018).

 Development of biological tools and molecules targeting the VEGF signalling